QuestNetwork/quest-ocean-js/README.md

 ## Description

-Unified API for PubSub Processes on the QuestNetwork dStack, like [Quest Dolphin JS](https://github.com/quest-dolphin-js).
+Unified API for decentralized processes on the QuestNetwork dStack, like [Quest Dolphin JS](https://github.com/quest-dolphin-js) and [Quest Coral JS](https://github.com/quest-coral-js) for IPFS.

 ## Installation & Usage